ubeaut/openhab3-BOM-program/README.md

 Create a string item call it BOMdata that way you can use the examples I will put up here.

+Run a bash script (supplied) to grab the icons from the BOM and remove the dashes in the icon names and replace them with underscores because in Openhab an icon with a dash in it is a special icon.
+For example if the icon was called light-showers the icon that you would get is a light bulb.
+If the icon has been renamed to light_showers then you get the correct icon.

 Create a rule to go to the BOM website and get the json forecast data for your location.

 Create pages or whatever you like and display the data.

+This is my first attempt at github, so bear with me.

+The instructions will be in the wiki.